josephinechristmann/ai-emotion.github.io/elements.md

 <div class="row">
 	<div class="6u 12u$(small)">
 		<h3>The Research Protocol</h3>
 		<p>The participation in our study is possible via a link, so it can be done from the confort of the participants home.
 This was important, as emotions are a sensitive and private matter and so we wanted the participants to feel as comfortable as possible.
-Participants will first be asked to converse with our chatbot and then to fill out a questionnaire.
-This is done so the questions in the questionnaire will not influence the participants emotional expression.
-A challange with this protocol is, that we want to capture authentic emotions.
-The idea was therefore to make the participants talk about a personal emotional episode.
-A key question that was discussed during the creation of the protocol is how to start this conversation in order to guarantee that the participants feel comfortable sharing their emotions.</p>
+Participants will first be asked to converse with our chatbot and then to fill out a questionnaire.</p>
 	</div>
 	<div class="6u 12u$(small)">
 	<ul class="actions vertical">